Ukraine flag We stand with our friends and colleagues in Ukraine. To support Ukraine in their time of need visit this page.

 Why is the Dependencies page empty?

 The Dependencies page shows a graph of services traced by Jaeger and connections between them.
 When you are using all-in-one binary with in-memory storage, the graph is calculated on-demand from all the traces stored in memory.
-However, if you are using a real distributed storage like Cassandra or OpenSearch/Elasticsearch, it is too expensive to scan all the data in the database to build the service graph.
+However, if you are using real distributed storage like Cassandra or OpenSearch/Elasticsearch, it is too expensive to scan all the data in the database to build the service graph.
 Instead, the Jaeger project provides “big data” jobs that can be used to extract the service graph data from traces:

 Why do I not see any spans in Jaeger?